NovaVoidHowl/CVRFury-Docs/pages/common-issues.markdown

 If you ever do have do run into a fully hung task run (most common occurrence cause so far is having multiple DSUs with no modules in them), then is is important that you **CLOSE** the unity project window.\
-Do **NOT** try and exist play mode as doing so risks causing corruptions to your avatar.\
+Do **NOT** try and exit play mode as doing so risks causing corruptions to your avatar.\
 Once you have closed the project open it again, you will get this prompt

 <div align="left">